Tedy Bruschi

-Tedy Lacap Bruschi (/ˈbruːski/; born June 9, 1973) is an American former professional football player who was a linebacker in the National Football League (NFL) for 13 seasons, who currently serves as the senior advisor to the head coach at University of Arizona.
-He played college football for the University of Arizona, and was a two-time consensus All-American.
-He was drafted by the New England Patriots in the third round of the 1996 NFL Draft, and played his entire professional career with the Patriots.
+Tedy Lacap Bruschi (/ˈbruːski/; born June 9, 1973) is an American former professional football player who was a linebacker in the National Football League (NFL) for 13 seasons.
+He played college football for the Arizona Wildcats, where he earned two-time consensus All-American.
+He was selected by the New England Patriots in the third round of the 1996 NFL draft, and played his entire professional career with them.
 Bruschi won three Super Bowls and was a two-time second-team All-Pro selection.

+He served as the senior advisor to the head coach at the University of Arizona from 2021 to 2023.

-Early years
+Early life

-Bruschi was born in San Francisco, California.
-His paternal grandparents were from Bedonia in Italy (specifically, the frazione of Bruschi di Sopra), while his mother is of Filipino ancestry.
-He attended Roseville High School in Roseville, California, where he lettered in high school football, wrestling and track and field (shot put).
+Bruschi was born on June 9, 1973, in San Francisco, California, to parents of Filipino and Italian descent.
+His mother was Filipino, while his father was American, the son of Italian immigrants originally from the frazione of Bruschi di Sopra in Bedonia, Italy.
+He attended Roseville High School in Roseville, California, where he lettered in football, wrestling and track and field (shot put).
 He was an all-conference selection as a defensive tackle for the Roseville Tigers.